richard-viney/ig_markets/README.md

 A IG Markets live or demo account is needed in order to use this gem.

-This software is provided under the MIT license (see the `LICENSE` file).
-You must read and agree to this license in order to use this software.

 [travis-ci-home]: http://travis-ci.org/rviney/ig_markets
 [travis-ci-badge]: https://travis-ci.org/rviney/ig_markets.svg?branch=master

+## License

+This software is licensed under the MIT license.
+You must read and agree to this license in order to use this software.

 ## Requirements